 - Members of a shared mailbox have complete access to different folders like the Inbox, Trash, Sent, and others.

 - Shared mailboxes are not available on mobile devices.

-- All emails sent from the shared mailbox has their email address.
+- All emails sent from the shared mailbox has the shared email address.

-- Members in the shared mailbox can use the shared calendars and contact lists with ease.
+- Members in the shared mailbox can use the shared calendars and contact lists.